nonabelian/sConnectome/README.md

 can be thought of as a 'connectome', one for each subject.
 Below is a plot of the connectome for subject 'sub001'.
-The boldness of the red lines indicates the strength of correlation, whereas the blue lines indicate anticorrelation.
+The boldness of the red lines indicates the strength of correlation, whereas the blue lines indicate anti-correlation.

 ![sub001 connectome](images/models/sub001-connectome.png)

 I then used NetworkX to extract graph features from all subject connectomes, paired with the labeled data from 'demographics.txt', to be piped into Scikit-Learn, for classification.
-I classified based on schizophrenic/healthy, in addition to schizophrenic/(healthy)schizophrenic's sibling/healthy.
+I classified based on schizophrenic/healthy, in addition to schizophrenic/(healthy) schizophrenic's sibling/healthy.

 The model is not predictive at this stage, however, for demonstration purposes, we can ask "What are the important graph features?"
 This can